mmmarinho/ROS2_Tutorial/docs/source/preamble/ubuntu.rst

 Let's use it. (!?)
 ------------------

-The thing is, we'll be using the terminal throughout the entire tutorial, so don't worry.
+The thing is, we'll be using the terminal throughout the entire tutorial, so don't worry about going to deep right now.

-Let's start with creating an empty file inside a new directory, as follows
+To warm up, let's start with creating an empty file inside a new directory, as follows

 .. hint::